-We have been a specialist provider of forensic services for over 17 years and use our genuinely multi-disciplinary teams to promote the welfare of children and assist and support frontline practitioners and managers to make the best decisions in cases of complex child sexual abuse.
+We have been a specialist provider of forensic risk services for over 19 years and use our genuinely multi-disciplinary teams to promote the welfare of children and assist and support frontline practitioners and managers to make the best decisions in cases of complex child sexual abuse.

-Our extensively trained multi-disciplinary teams of expert social workers, psychiatrists, psychologists and therapists recognise that abusers are not a homogeneous population group and fall within a range of offence typologies and risk parameters.
+Our extensively trained multi-disciplinary teams of Expert Witness social workers, psychiatrists, psychologists recognise that abusers are not a homogeneous population group and fall within a range of offence typologies and risk parameters.
 They have a broad range of specialist skills and experience to advise, assess and intervene.

-All assessments include an expertly written report by our experienced and highly trained experts.
-All reports are then scrutinised by our Consultant Social Workers through our robust quality assurance programme.
+All assessments include a written report by our experienced and highly trained experts.
+All reports are quality assured by a WillisPalmer Consultant Social Worker.

 Our forensic risk assessments are suitable in the context of public or private law proceedings; with convicted or alleged perpetrators; or with professionals about whom there may be a concern.